hapax/hapax.github.io/assets/polarizer.md

 What should we expect when the randomly polarized light approaches the polarizer?
-If the polarizer only lets through photons with *precisely* the right polarization, then almost no light will get through.
+If the polarizer only lets through photons with *precisely* the right polarization, then almost no light will get through, since the chance of getting this exact polarization is miniscule.
 We wouldn't be able to see through polarizing sunglasses at all!

 Clearly, something else is going on.